ow2-proactive/multi-language-connector/documentation/infrastructure_user_guide.md

 # OCCI Proactive Cloud Automation for infrastructure

-Proactive Cloud Automation enables to deploy cloud resources through his OCCI infrastructure extension.
-The current OCCI infrastructure runtime enables to manage virtual machines.
+OCCI Proactive Cloud Automation deployment ensure services for Infrastructure, which are the services responsible of resource provisioning at the infrastructure level regarding virtual machines, operating systems, network,storage.

 ## List the information of all deployed compute